smartobjectoriented/soo/doc/source/emiso_engine/emiso_engine.rst

 Architecture
 ************

-The following picture shows the architecture of the EMISO engine.
+The following picture depicts the architecture of the EMISO engine.
 It is constituted
 by:

-* A Web Server which receives requests from the Docker API.
-It is a Restful HTTP server.
-* EMISO Daemon - it handles the interaction with the SO3 Containers
-* Cli interface.
-It offers an entry point to interact with the EMISO Daemon.
-It is used to interact with the SO3 Containers from the user-space mainly for debug purposes.

 .. figure:: pictures/EMISI-engine_architecture.png
 	:name: _fig-engine_architecture